Trump’s opposition to Puerto Rico funding complicates congressional vote

-WASHINGTON — President Donald Trump once again voiced his opposition around disaster aid funding for Puerto Rico, complicating matters in Congress ahead of a vote on a disaster aid package.
+WASHINGTON — President Donald Trump once again voiced his opposition around disaster aid funding for Puerto Rico, complicating matters in Congress before a vote on a disaster aid package.

 Trump told Republican legislators at a Capitol Hill meeting on Tuesday that the U.S. territory has gotten too much rebuilding money compared with mainland states like Florida and Texas.